-Ali Rokn-Rabeia*, Seyed Emad Hooshmandb, Bahareh Dabirmaneshb, Khosro Khajehb*
+Ali Rokn-Rabei*, Seyed Emad Hooshmand, Bahareh Dabirmanesh, Khosro Khajeh*

 Abstract

 Hydrogels are biomimetic materials that mimic the extracellular matrix of biological soft tissues.
 Due to that fact, the use of hydrogels in biomedical applications has become a rapidly expanding research area in biomedical field.
 Fabrication of a wound dressing that simultaneously has proper biological and mechanical properties is a challenging issue.
 The aim of this work is to exploit of nanomaterials to endow appropriate mechanical and biological properties to polyacrylic based hydrogel for wound dressing application.
-For this purpose the Hydrogel was synthesized with polyacrylic acid (PAA) as the base polymer, including cellulose nanoparticles and zinc sulfide nanoparticles.
+For this purpose, the Hydrogel was synthesized with polyacrylic acid (PAA) as the base polymer, including cellulose nanoparticles and zinc sulfide nanoparticles.
 Cellulose nanoparticles were considered to improve the mechanical properties and zinc sulfide nanoparticles to give antibacterial properties to the wound dressing.
 Analysis such as SEM, FTIR, and TGA were conducted for characterizing the hydrogel.
 MTT assay confirmed that the wound dressing is biocompatible.
-Animal study demonstrated that the hydrogel significantly promote the healing of full-thickness skin defects in the rat model.
+Animal study demonstrated that the hydrogel significantly promotes the healing of full-thickness skin defects in the rat model.
 In addition, microbiological analysis showed that the wound dressing has significant antimicrobial activity against Staphylococcus aureus and Escherichia coli.
 Our work introduces a biocompatible, antimicrobial hydrogel that may have promising clinical applications as a wound dressing material.

-Keywords: Hydrogel, wound dressing, poly acrylic acid, Zinc sulfide nanoparticle, cellulose nanocrystal
+Keywords: Hydrogel, Wound dressing, Poly acrylic acid, Zinc sulfide nanoparticle, Cellulose nanocrystal

-*Corresponding author email address:

-Ali_Roknrabei@modares.ac.ir

-khajeh@modares.ac.ir
+*E-mail address: Ali_Roknrabei@modares.ac.ir, khajeh@modares.ac.ir

-aDepartment of Nanobiotechnology, Faculty of Biological Sciences, Tarbiat Modares University, Tehran, Iran,
+aDepartment of Nanobiotechnology, Faculty of Biological Sciences, Tarbiat Modares University, Tehran, Iran

 bDepartment of Biochemistry, Faculty of Biological Sciences, Tarbiat Modares University, Tehran, Iran